fancyduck5000/box-office-figures/README.md

 I have enhanced this data by extracting genre information from [The Movie Database (TMDB)](https://www.themoviedb.org/) API.

+It is written in Python and heavily utilises the pandas library.
+Step-by-step detail can be found as comments within the notebook.
+The notebook was developed in VSCode, in a GitHub Codespaces environment.

 ## Value
 - Prepares data in a format which analysts can easily use.
 - Can quickly load data from multiple files, allowing users to view data from across a large time period.